highamm/datascience234/docs/04-tidyr.md

 We will use nfl salary data obtained from FiveThirtyEight that were originally obtained from <a href="https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-04-09" target="_blank">Spotrac.com</a>.

 The data set has the top 100 paid players for each year for each position from 2011 through 2018, broken down by player position.
-For those unfamiliar with American football, the positions in the data set are Quarterback, Running Back, Wide Receiver, Tight End, and Offensive Lineman for offense, Cornerback, Defensive Lineman, Linebacker, and Safety for Defense, and a separate category for Special Teams players that incudes punters and kickers.
+For those unfamiliar with American football, the positions in the data set are Quarterback, Running Back, Wide Receiver, Tight End, and Offensive Lineman for offense, Cornerback, Defensive Lineman, Linebacker, and Safety for Defense, and a separate category for Special Teams players that includes punters and kickers.
 You can review a summary of player positions <a href="https://i.pinimg.com/originals/56/32/87/56328741cb64cd59dafd200c9d06a301.png" target="_blank"> here</a>.

 We are interested in how salaries compare for the top 100 players in each position and on how salaries have changed through time for each position.